-Check immunisation history with patient, administer vaccinations appropriately (see table 2 below) and inform patient's GP.
+Check immunisation history with patient, administer vaccinations appropriately (see table 2 below) and inform the patient's GP.

 Procedure | Time schedule for vaccinations |